-Use templates to create an email design and store frequently-used content to reuse in different transactional emails.
-Store templates in Mandrill, then send email using the template and provide dynamic recipient-specific content.
+Use templates to create an email design and store frequently used content to reuse in different transactional emails.
+You can store templates in Mandrill, and then send emails containing dynamic recipient-specific content.

 Advantages of Using Templates in Mandrill

 Efficiency—API calls only need to provide the information that's different or the dynamic portions of the content when you send an email.
 This simplifies the payload, and can reduce the amount of data you're transmitting.